Location, location, location

 Colwood is home to outstanding filming locations.
 Few communities offer full access to a castle, a lighthouse, miles of ocean beachfront and old growth forest, parks and lakes, as well as comfortable neighbourhood areas.
 Hatley Castle in Colwood is the city's most recognizable film location, made popular by major projects like the X-Men series, Smallville and many others.

-The film industry in BC employs thousands of British Columbians and creates business opportunities in our community.
-Direct spending by the film industry in BC was 1.2 billion dollars in 2012.
-The portion of those dollars spent in our community are re-circulated to other businesses, multiplying the financial benefit Colwood receives by attracting film productions.
-Showcasing Colwood's beautiful west coast waterfront location to national and international audiences also has the potential to attract new interest and investment in our city, the capital region and Vancouver Island.
+The film industry in BC employs thousands of people and results in spending and business opportunities in our community.
+Dollars spent in our community are re-circulated to other businesses, multiplying the financial benefit Colwood receives by attracting film productions.
+Showcasing Colwood's beautiful west coast waterfront location to national and international audiences also has the potential to attract new interest and investment in our city, the Capital Region and Vancouver Island.

 Get approval to film

-Once you have confirmed the site's availability with the site manager, complete the City of Colwood Application for Filming.
+Once you have confirmed site availability with the site manager, complete the City of Colwood Application for Filming.
 Permission to proceed with filming will be provided only AFTER the City of Colwood confirms the application has been completed and approved.

-If the filming interferes with the surrounding community, businesses and residents in the vicinity of filming must be notified of the activity a least two business days prior to filming.
+If the filming may impact the surrounding community, businesses and residents in the vicinity of filming must be notified of the activity at least two business days prior to filming.